You have produced an amazing piece of video content and you want as many people as possible to see it on Facebook.

 Facebook is very picky about allowing licensed content to be uploaded and will block videos which include things such as licensed music.
 This is much less of a problem than on YouTube as licensed music can be used under certain circumstances.
 You can read more about that here.

 If your video contains licensed music that you have a right to use, consider the third option, Vimeo.
-Sharing a Vimeo video on Facebook offers a good user experience, the thumbnail displays across the whole feed, and reach seems to be much higher than YouTube.

 If you want to read more about how Facebook is working to protect the rights of content creators you can read this great blog from Wild Bunch Media.